JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

 ### Inappropriate Use

 When you learn visual scripting, it's tempting to use it for everything.
-However, remember that the key benefit of visual scripting is its intuitiveness and designer-friendliness.
+However, remember that the key benefit of visual scripting is its intuitiveness and designer friendliness.

 Sometimes, visual scripting can make something look more complicated than it is.
 This is especially true for math-heavy tasks like player movement or physics.